 I have also tested groups’ of features influence on the model’s prediction.
 Behavioral and geolocation features were the ones bringing the biggest improvement.
 Perception features - both 1-5 star review as well as textual review encoded using topic modeling did not have a big influence on the model.

-chapter VI

 Summary

 Main goal of this study was to propose a model for predicting customer loyalty in an e-commerce retail business.
 I have used 2 popular Machine Learning techniques, namely XGBoost and Logistic Regression.
 The dataset used in this study contains a wide range of variables, including transaction data, customer location, geodemographic context, and customer perception about the previous purchase.
 To assess the importance of these features for the predictions I have applied a Permutation-based Variable Importance technique.
 The results reported show that transaction, location, and geodemographic data are the most relevant predictors.
 On the contrary, customer perception proxied by the numeric review and the topic of the text review were shown to be not important.
 XGBoost technique showed its superiority over Logistic Regression judging by the Area-Under-Curve metric.